sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

    Note that you don't have to backslash-escape asterisks in the signature, as it is not parsed by the reST inliner.

-   .. rst:directive:option:: single-line-parameter-list
-      :type: no value

-      Ensures that the function's parameters will be emitted on a single logical line, overriding :confval:`c_maximum_signature_line_length` and
-      :confval:`maximum_signature_line_length`.

-      .. versionadded:: 6.2

    In the description of a function you can use the following info fields (see also :ref:`info-field-lists`).